J. T. Gulick: Life

 Gulick was born in Waimea on Kauaʻi Island, during the Kingdom of Hawaii.
-His father was missionary Peter Johnson Gulick (1796–1877) and mother was Fanny (Thomas) Gulick (1798–1883).
+His father was missionary Peter Johnson Gulick (1796–1877) and mother was Fanny Hinckley Thomas Gulick (1798–1883).
 Early in life he went to Oregon and sought gold in California.
 In 1851, he started to collect and study Hawaiian land snails.
 He had been interested in snails (a field now known as Conchology) since his early teens, and developed independently the concept of their evolution.
 He discovered many species of snails were only found in very specific areas within the islands, and there was no overlap between these areas.

 In 1853, after reading Charles Darwin's The Voyage of the Beagle and Hugh Miller's The Footprints of the Creator, Gulick presented his paper, "The Distribution of Plants and Animals", to the Punahou School Debating Society.
 In 1855, he enrolled for one year at New York University and then Williams College in Massachusetts, and studied in their Lyceum of Natural History.
 In 1859, he was elected Lyceum President, and graduated with an A.B. degree.